Suretek-Builds/Inventory-Management-System/README.md

 ---

 ## **Features**
-1. **Mock Procedure Code Retrieval**
+1. **Procedure Code Retrieval**
-   - Simulates the retrieval of procedure codes from a mock dataset.
+   - Simulates the retrieval of procedure codes from a dataset.
 2. **Procedure Code Mapping Interface**
    - Allows mapping of procedure codes to predefined templates.
 3. **Automated Inventory Deduction**